teklynk/twitch_clips_player/README.md

 **so=true/false**  Say a Shout-out message in chat.

+**command=string**  Custom command to fire off the clips player.
+If Not set, clips player will play as soon as the scene is active.

+**customText=string**  Displays custom message on top of clips.
+Can include {channel}.

+**modOnly=true/false**  When command option is used, can limit command to Mods only.

 **mainAccount=channel**  The main channel that you want to send chat messages to.

 **ref=base64**  Access token